These states are ending unemployment benefits and $300 bonus this week

 |Louisiana

 Some of those states, including Arizona, Montana, New Hampshire and Oklahoma, will instead offer financial incentives for individuals to find work.
-Louisiana Gov. John Bel Edwards said his reason for ending the benefits is to increase the maximum state unemployment benefit to $275 a week, starting next year.
+Louisiana Gov. John Bel Edwards said his reason for ending the benefits is to increase the maximum state unemployment benefit to $275 a week starting in 2022.

-States that are not ceasing their participation in federal programs could reimpose stricter rules -- many of which were suspended during the pandemic -- for those collecting unemployment.
-Hawaii, for example, is requiring that jobless workers prove they are actively searching for work.
+States that are not ceasing their participation in the enhanced federal programs could reimpose stricter rules -- many of which were suspended during the pandemic -- for those collecting unemployment.
+Hawaii, for example, is requiring jobless workers prove they are actively searching for work.

 Other states, like Colorado and Connecticut, are continuing the $300 payments but offering their own new-job bonuses.
 New York may also join in implementing signing bonuses for those who take and hold a job.
 Since each state has varying requirements, check with your state for rules.